Map Style

 Fantasy readers, Tolkien devotees, D&D players, Renaissance fair enthusiasts, and anyone who secretly wishes they lived in a castle.
 A Medieval map of their hometown is the next best thing.

-Fine Art Paper with a dark walnut frame.
-The heavyweight paper suits the manuscript feel, and the walnut frame adds gravitas.
+Fine Art Paper with a brown frame.
+The heavyweight paper suits the manuscript feel, and the dark frame adds gravitas.

 Gold foil is almost mandatory here — it echoes the gold leaf of real illuminated manuscripts.
 Applied to the border ornamentation and title, it's breathtaking.